-GSAM may use, suggest or recommend its own services or those of affiliated Goldman Sachs entities.
-GSAM may manage Advisory Accounts on behalf of such affiliated Goldman Sachs entities, which may create potential conflicts of interest related to GSAM's determination to use, suggest or recommend the services of such entities.
-The particular services involved will depend on the types of services offered by the affiliate.
+In certain cases, GSAM uses, suggests and recommends its own services and those of affiliated Goldman Sachs entities.
+GSAM manages Advisory Accounts on behalf of certain affiliated Goldman Sachs entities, which creates potential conflicts of interest related to GSAM's determination to use, suggest or recommend the services of such entities.
+The particular services involved depends on the types of services offered by the affiliate.
 The arrangements may involve sharing or joint compensation, or separate compensation, subject to the requirements of applicable law.
-Particular relationships may include, but are not limited to. those discussed below.
-Goldman Sachs' affiliates will retain any compensation when providing investment services to, or in connection with investment activities of, Advisory Accounts.
+Particular relationships may include, but are not limited to, those discussed below.
+Goldman Sachs' affiliates will retain any compensation when providing investment services to, or in connection with investment activities of, Advisory

+Accounts.
 Compensation may take the form of commissions, markups, markdowns, service fees or other commission equivalents.
-Advisory Accounts will not be entitled to any such compensation retained by Goldman Sachs' affiliates.
+Advisory Accounts are not entitled to any such compensation retained by Goldman Sachs' affiliates.